Kaktushose/jda-commands/wiki/docs/misc/extension/writing.md

 Currently, extensions support to provide custom [PropertyProviders](../property.md#propertyprovider) of properties with category <Property.Category#LOADABLE>.
 You can take a look at <Property> to know what properties can be provided by extensions.

-To provide custom <PropertyProviders> your have to implement the <Extension#properties()> method.
+To provide custom <PropertyProvider>s your have to implement the <Extension#properties()> method.
-This method returns a collection of all <PropertyProviders> that an extension provides.
+This method returns a collection of all <PropertyProvider>s that an extension provides.
 Take a look [here](../property.md#propertyprovider) to know how to use them.

 ```java